jlangch/venice/doc/readme/sandbox.md

 # Sandbox

-The Venice sandbox allows a program to execute _Venice_ in a restricted sandbox environment regarding Java interop.
+The Venice sandbox allows a program to execute _Venice_ in a restricted sandbox environment regarding Java interop and Venice functions.
 It is useful for applications that want to provide some degree of scriptability to users, without allowing them to read/write files, execute `System.exit(0)`, or any other undesirable operations.

 ### Multi-Threading